Chapter 2:

 "I own many hotels.
 My hotels provide the best service.
 I am the king of service.
 Hihi."

 ...and so on.
 I had zoned out long ago.
-The fear which had earlier held me in a chokehold had given way to resignation.
+The fear that had earlier held me in a chokehold had given way to resignation.
 With nothing better to do, I let my gaze wander through the room.
 Despite the circumstances, there was something nostalgic about it.
 Mimiko and I had spent our honeymoon lazing about in a room just like this, in a hotel in one of the few remaining quiet corners of Hawaii.
 The owner was an uncle of hers who had emigrated after the war.
 He cut us an amazing deal.
-We couldn't have afforded anything else, anyway.
+We couldn't have afforded anything else, anyway...

-What did it feel like, laying next to her on that bed...?
 The sensation refused to return.
-It'd been too long.
+It had been too long.

 "Hey!"